zenml-io/zenml/examples/mlflow_registry/README.md

     MLflow server using a built-in ZenML step that takes the model name and version as input.
 Then it runs inference on the deployed model.

+Note: Please note that the current version of the MLflow quickstart requires Python version 3.8 or higher.

 ## 🧰 How the example is implemented
 This example contains two very important aspects that should be highlighted.